 Meaning and History

-Despite the young age, the Uber service has undergone several transformations, resulting in a friendly and intuitive interface and logo that accurately reflects its line of business.
-Its function is to demonstrate the ability to track an ordered car with a driver.
-But until then, the logo was in the form of a compound word UberCab.
+Despite its youth, Uber has undergone several transformations, resulting in a friendly and intuitive interface and logo that accurately reflect its business direction.
+Its function is to demonstrate the ability to track the ordered car with a driver on board.
+However, before this, the logo was the composite word UberCab.

 What is Uber?

-Uber (or Uber Technologies) is an American company providing taxi, courier, freight transportation, food delivery, and parcel delivery services.
-It is also a mobile app through which users can request these services.
+Uber (or Uber Technologies) is an American company that provides taxi, courier, freight, food, and parcel delivery services.
+It is also a mobile application that allows users to request these services.
 The platform was founded in 2009 by Garrett Camp and Travis Kalanick.
-The company’s headquarters are located in San Francisco, California.
+The company’s headquarters is in San Francisco, California.

 2009 – 2010